Whistleblower hotline: (213) 785-6098

 October 05, 2005 10:34 AM

-Blogger Calamari said:
+Blogger Marshall Astor said:

 This looks a lot like a post I am putting together today, same links and everything.
 Damn you and your psychic abilities.